Dallas Love Field: Recent history

 On April 22, 2021, the airport initiated a $141 million project to completely demolish and rebuild runway 13R/31L, which was last repaved in 1990 using concrete designed to last 20 years at lighter Wright Amendment traffic levels.
 The project temporarily left Love Field with only a single usable runway.
 Airport leaders had hoped to repave the runway while air traffic was reduced by the COVID-19 pandemic, but the project was postponed due to pandemic-related funding uncertainties.
 The project was completed on June 28, 2022.

 On July 25, 2022, a woman drew a gun near the ticket counters outside of the security checkpoint.
 A nearby Dallas police officer ordered her to drop the weapon; she then fired twice into the air, and was shot in the "lower extremities" in a brief exchange of gunfire with the officer, disabling her.
 She was then apprehended and hospitalized.
 The incident prompted an evacuation of the terminal and a ground stop, resulting in the cancellation of over 105 flights.
 No motive for the woman's actions was identified but she had a history of mental illness and arrests on various charges.
 She was charged with aggravated assault against a public servant but was found not guilty for reasons of insanity.

 On February 11, 2025, Alaska Airlines announced that it would discontinue flights to Love Field on May 14, 2025.

 After Alaska Airlines departed from Love Field, Southwest became the only carrier flying out of Alaska's unleased gate 13, with some of their flights having been out of that gate even before the 14th.
+On August 8, 2025, Love Field noted in their updated competition plan to the FAA that Alaska Airlines entered into a reciprocal licensing agreement with Southwest for them to operate out of the former Alaska gate.
+The term for that gate expires October 1, 2028, at which time the gate will no longer be eligible for preferential use by Southwest.
+It will either become a common use gate or be assigned to another airline that isn’t Southwest.
+The airport is planning on the former.